-Similarly as in Remark~\ref{rk:violatingAssumptions}, the zero volatility case violates our standing assumption that the coefficients are uniformly parabolic (and indeed $v$ is not smooth in our example), but the formulas we present can be verified by direct calculation.
+In particular, the qualitative conclusions of the example extend to examples with diffusion risk.
+The zero-volatility case violates our assumption of uniformly parabolic coefficients (and indeed $v$ is not smooth in this example) but the formulas can be verified by direct calculation.

 \begin{example} Consider $n=2$ types with volatility coefficients $\sigma_{i}=0$ and constant, opposing drifts